Fill in the electronic form here.

 How does it work?

-- You must complete the Public Health Passenger Locator Form within 48 hours of your arrival in Belgium.
+- You must complete the Public Health Passenger Locator Form in the 48 hours before your arrival in Belgium.

 - if you stay in Belgium for less than 48 hours